 Originally, they are from the writer’s home country, where underneath the tree is often a center of activity in many of their communities.
 Magnificently, Banyans can grow up to be 80 feet tall, cover about 14,500 square feet of space, and live to be over two and a half centuries of age.
 Often, the tree symbolizes fertility, life, and even resurrection.
 Hindu texts dating back over 2,500 years reference the Banyan tree as a “world tree,” it’s roots reaching the heaves and delivering blessings to earth.

 Significantly, the concept of the vastness of this tree, with it’s sturdy roots consuming all in its path, is more than appropriate metaphor in my opinion.
-It would be difficult to use one word to encumber all that is contained in Rao’s, Under the Bayan Tree.
+It would be difficult to use one word to encumber all that is contained in Rao’s, Under the Shade of the Banyan Tree.
 However, if I did, I would choose a word that a Banyan tree itself represents.
 Life.

 Life penned by Simi Rao, as I read, had been written through the many lenses that she wore in her time.
 A Mother.
 A Physician.
 An Innocent Child.
 A Mischievous Teen.
 A Lover.
 An Immigrant.
 A Dreamer.
 Every poem and short story is coated with her observations of human nature, her experiences a cross-cultured woman, her internal struggles, her perceptions of love, and her emancipation from the darkness that can tend to follow us in life.